Skip to main content

 Every building has a unique set of attributes that require different amounts of maintenance.
 For example, if you own a Survey Strata property, there is less common property to maintain as a strata company, and therefore the amount of funds required to running them will be lower.
 Buildings with pools, lifts, building managers etc, will require more funds for the management but they will be spread out over all the owners of the complex.

-How much are strata fees?
+How much are my strata levies?

 The amount of strata fees can range from a few hundred to several thousand dollars per month, depending on the size of the building, the number of units, and the level of services and amenities provided.
 For example, small, self-managed strata with minimal common areas and services may have lower fees than a larger, professionally managed building with on-site amenities such as a pool, gym, or concierge.